D4NGK4/quickease_prod-1/README.md

 # **<span style="color:red">_!!
 IMPORTANT NOTE !!_</span>**

-**This API application is meant to be hosted in a DigitalOcean Droplet.
+**This is an API, it is meant to be hosted in a DigitalOcean Droplet.
 Any and all the code run on a local machine will <span style="color:red">NOT</span> work.
 Please contact our developers at quickease.team@gmail.com for inquiries.**

 **You are free to try and install the application but all unoperable features are beyond our scope of support.**